agrc/gis.utah.gov/_posts/2021-01-04-sgid-newest-offerings.md

 As of December 31, 2020, AGRC's SGID10 database has been deprecated.
 At this point, it is no longer our “star player”.

 As a reminder, the replacement offerings include web services and data downloads via our [Open Data site](https://opendata.gis.utah.gov/) as well as direct database access via the [Open SGID]({% link sgid/open-sgid/index.md %}).
+You can read more about choosing the right data source on our [SGID data page]({% link data/index.html %}).

 Here are a few related resources to get you connected:
 - [SGID Open Data site](https://opendata.gis.utah.gov/) (ESRI Hub site)